-Founded by Irene Fountas, the Center has been engaged in 30 years of innovative, research-based, system-wide educational improvement efforts.
-As a University training site for Reading Recovery and Literacy Collaborative, it has partnered with thousands of schools to improve literacy outcomes for children.
+The Center has been engaged in over 30 years of innovative, research-based, system-wide educational improvement efforts.
+We have partnered with thousands of schools to improve literacy outcomes for children.

-The Center hosts a variety of professional development opportunities appropriate for individuals and school cohorts.
+The Center offers a variety of professional learning opportunities appropriate for individuals and school cohorts.
 Some offerings include courses that earn graduate credit from Lesley University.

 Mission & Goals

 The mission of the Center for Reading Recovery & Literacy Collaborative at Lesley University is to ensure that every child has the opportunity to live a literate life.
 For the past 30 years, we have successfully adapted to the ever-changing educational landscape and fulfilled our mission by:

 - Partnering with schools to improve literacy outcomes for children, especially those in marginalized subgroups and children who struggle to read and write

 - Developing innovative, research-based, system-wide educational improvement efforts